-- a.
-A temporary placement is for a student with a current out of district eligibility and current IEP.
+- A temporary placement is for a student with a current out of district eligibility and current IEP.
 The current out of district IEP is implemented to provide comparable special education services until the charter school develops a new IEP.
-Comparable services means services that are "similar," or "equivalent" to those described in the student's IEP from the previous school. - b.
-If the charter schools determines that comparable special education services cannot be offered then the charter school must develop an Interim IEP to provide appropriate special education services until the charter school conducts an evaluation. (see 7.5.4) - c.
-The current out of state IEP can be implemented for no longer than 45 school days from the date of enrollment. - d.
-The transfer student should be enrolled as expeditiously as possible in the charter school.
+Comparable services means services that are "similar," or "equivalent" to those described in the student's - If the charter schools determine that comparable special education services cannot be offered, then the charter school must develop an Interim IEP to provide appropriate special education services until the charter school conducts an evaluation. (see 7.5.4) - The current out of state IEP can be implemented for no longer than 45 school days from the date of enrollment. - The transfer student should be enrolled as expeditiously as possible in the charter school.
 Educational records may be requested and obtained from out of district school without parental consent, however, under FERPA parents must be notified.
 An authorization for Release of Confidential information must be signed by a parent to obtain records from outside agencies.